Generalized Penalty for Circular Coordinate Representation: Discussion

 Our contribution in this paper can be summarized in two parts.
-We first propose a novel topological dimension reduction method that can effectively represent high-dimensional datasets with non-trivial cohomological structure.
-We then explore the behavior of generalized penalty functions with simulated and real dataset and show how they can be applied in a non-standard setting.
+We first propose a novel topological dimension reduction method that can effectively represent high-dimensional datasets with nontrivial cohomological structures.
+We then explore the behavior of generalized penalty functions on simulated and real datasets and show how they can be applied in a nonstandard setting.

-The circular coordinate \citep{de2011persistent} is a non-linear dimension reduction method, which is capable of providing a topology-preserved low-dimensional representation of high-dimensional datasets using significant 1-cocycles selected from persistent cohomology based on the dataset.
+The circular coordinate \cite{de2011persistent} is a nonlinear dimension reduction method, which is capable of providing a topology-preserved low-dimensional representation of high-dimensional datasets using significant 1-cocycles selected from the persistent cohomology based on the dataset.

-The circular coordinate representation depends on the penalty function used in the cohomologous optimization problem in form of:
+The circular coordinate representation depends on the penalty function used in the cohomologous optimization problem in the form of:

-Using $L_{1}$ penalty function results in more locally constant circular coordinate representation as seen in Section \ref{sec:Cohomologous-optimization-proble}.
+Using $L_{1}$ penalty function results in a more locally constant circular coordinate representation as seen in Section \ref{sec:Cohomologous-optimization-proble}.

 Circular coordinate representation is also an effective visualization tool for high-dimensional datasets as we have seen in Section \ref{sec:Simulation-studies-under} and \ref{sec:Real-data-analysis}.
 Circular coordinates come with a natural visualization as points on a circle or a torus, and we can use the varying coordinate values to locate important geometric features.
-The set of coordinates retain the topological information of a dataset, and it can handle sparsity in high-dimensional data with concentration of constant edges near a small region, achieved via generalized penalty functions.
+The set of coordinates retains the topological information of a dataset, and it can handle the sparsity in high-dimensional data with the concentration of constant edges near a small region, achieved via generalized penalty functions.

-As we have seen in Section \ref{sec:Real-data-analysis}, the analysis of sonar record and congress voting supports our intuition that the circular coordinates reflects important features of the high-dimensional dataset relatively well.
-As a dimension reduction technique, it is also effective in discovering (quasi-)periodicity (sonar record) or preserving clustering structures (congress voting) in high-dimensional datasets, compared to other existing non-linear dimension reduction methods (See Appendix \ref{sec:Comparison-with-other}).
+As we have seen in Section \ref{sec:Real-data-analysis}, the analysis of the sonar record and congress voting supports our intuition that the circular coordinates reflect important features of the high-dimensional dataset relatively well.
+As a dimension reduction technique, it is also effective in discovering (quasi-)periodicity (sonar records) or preserving clustering structures (congress voting) in high-dimensional datasets, compared to other existing nonlinear dimension reduction methods (See Appendix \ref{sec:Comparison-with-other}).